 Last-Minute Pantry Pie

-Last-Minute Pantry Pie, the easy-easy no-bake cheesecake-style pie that's so simple to throw together at the last minute with pantry ingredients easily kept on hand for pie on a whim.
-Just five ingredients plus your favorite crust!
+Unexpected guests?
+No problem.
+Craving dessert?
+I gotcha.
+This last-minute pie is pure pantry magic — rich, creamy and almost effortless.
+Better still, it's an easy no-bake cheesecake-style pie that's extra-simple to throw together at the last minute with just five pantry ingredients (plus your favorite crust) easily kept on hand for pie on a whim, proof that a well-stocked pantry can save the day—and your sweet tooth—at a moment’s notice.
+Plus?
 So good, it moves the table to silence ...

 Happy Pi Day!